containers/toolbox/doc/toolbox-rm.1.md

 **--all, -a**

 Remove all toolbox containers.
-It can be used in conjuction with `--force` as well.
+It can be used in conjunction with `--force` as well.

 **--force, -f**